 Mission, Vision and Values

-The Division of Information Technology (DIT) provides integrated technology support for the Elizabeth City State University campus in three distinct functional areas: Administrative Computing, Client Services, and Network Services.
+The Division of Information Technology (DIT) provides integrated technology support for the Elizabeth City State University campus in four functional areas: Administrative Computing, Client Services, IT Infrastructure (Systems & Network) and IT Security.

-IT provides computing facilities; administrative information systems; voice, data, and video communication networks and services; technological resources for teaching and research needs; and a variety of related services and support.
-Academic departments also provide many technology resources for students, faculty, and staff.
+DIT provides computing facilities; administrative information systems; voice, data, and video communication networks and services; technological resources for teaching and research needs; and a variety of related services and support.
+Academic departments also provide many technology resources for students, faculty and staff.

 We are committed to providing a reliable, cost effective and quality Information Technology services to the University community in support of ECSU's mission.
 We value professionalism, communication, integrity, and teamwork.